CALORIE Experimentors

 Shreya Anu Shekar

 Shreya is a transdisciplinary artist and dancer who explores the intersection of digital and traditional art forms—dabbling across mediums and collecting trinkets along the way.
-She holds a Bachelor’s degree in Information Arts and Information Design Practices from Srishti Manipal Institute of Art, Design and Technology, where her love for storytelling and experimentation flourished.
+She holds a Bachelor’s degree in Information Arts and Information Design Practices from Srishti Manipal Institute, where her love for storytelling and experimentation flourished.

-Driven by curiosity and a constant urge to document the everyday, she’s always battling for storage space on her phone and her in room.
+Driven by curiosity and a constant urge to document the everyday, she’s always battling for storage space on her phone.
 Growing up by the coast has made her a lifelong beach lover, and she draws inspiration from nature, travel, and the animals she encounters along the way.
 Whether she’s geeking out over a binge-worthy show or taking photos of random auto stickers, she seeks meaning in the mess, the mundane, and the in-between.

 Tejashree V